Light

 }

-It’s common to keep your entire schema in a single file, typically called default.esdl.
-However it’s also possible to split it across a number of .esdl files.
+It’s common to keep your entire schema in a single file, and many users use this default.esdl that is created when you start a project.
+However it’s also possible to split their schemas across a number of .esdl files.

 Copy